maotterson/nuxt-netlify-homepage/content/skill/Powershell.md

 category: Other Tools
 starred: false
 ---
-I haven't generally written many powershell scripts, but I am comfortable in general working in the Windows Terminal.
+I have some experience writing powershell scripts, and I am comfortable in general working in a Windows terminal environment.

-I have also *helped* assist students to create powershell scripts to do some basic tasks such as some Active Directory management.
+As a tutor I have also assisted a student as a that needed to work with powershell to automate Active Directory tasks.